Skip to main content Skip to footer

 The difference between project management and task management

 How does task management differ from project management?
 In general, it’s a matter of scale, scope, and timeframe.
-Project management deals with the planning, running, and overseeing of an entire project life cycle, with all the complexity of its constituent objectives.
+Project management deals with the planning, running, and overseeing of an entire project life cycle, with all the complexity of its objectives.
 Task management, on the other hand, focuses on the more straightforward actions that help you achieve those objectives.

 The difference between workflow management and task management